tyrumus/dotfiles-old/README.md

 - Custom integrated lockscreen
 - Music (MPD) integration.
 I quit developing the custom python music server because it used a lot of weird hacks that didn't work 100% of the time.
 - Scalable app menu entries
-- Other aesthetically pleasing things.
+- Other aesthetically pleasing things
+- Quite a few keyboard shortcuts

 ## Setup/Installation